19hours/sg-statutes/Acts/Central Provident Fund Act.md

 An amount equal to the sum of —

-(a) 13% of the total amount of the employee’s wages for the month; and

-(a) 0.6 of the difference between the total amount of the employee’s wages for the month and $500.

-(a) 9% of the total amount of the employee’s wages for the month; and

-(a) 0.54 of the difference between the total amount of the employee’s wages for the month and $500.

-(a) 6% of the total amount of the employee’s wages for the month; and

-(a) 0.37 of the difference between the total amount of the employee’s wages for the month and $500.

-(a) 3.5% of the total amount of the employee’s wages for the month; and

-(a) 0.22 of the difference between the total amount of the employee’s wages for the month and $500.

-(a) 3.5% of the total amount of the employee’s wages for the month; and

-(a) 0.15 of the difference between the total amount of the employee’s wages for the month and $500.

-(b) 0.6 of the difference between the total amount of the employee’s wages for the month and $500.

-(b) 0.54 of the difference between the total amount of the employee’s wages for the month and $500.

-(b) 0.37 of the difference between the total amount of the employee’s wages for the month and $500.

-(b) 0.22 of the difference between the total amount of the employee’s wages for the month and $500.

-(b) 0.15 of the difference between the total amount of the employee’s wages for the month and $500.

-Exceeding $750

 An amount equal to the sum of —

 An amount equal to the sum of —

 An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-An amount equal to the sum of —

-(a) 33% of the employee’s ordinary wages for the month subject to a maximum of $1,485; and
+(a) 34.5% of the employee’s ordinary wages for the month subject to a maximum of $1,552.50; and

 (a) 20% of the employee’s ordinary wages for the month subject to a maximum of $900; and

+(a) 34.5% of the employee’s ordinary wages for the month subject to a maximum of $1,552.50; and

-(a) 27% of the employee’s ordinary wages for the month subject to a maximum of $1,215; and
+(a) 20% of the employee’s ordinary wages for the month subject to a maximum of $900; and

+(a)28.5% of the employee’s ordinary wages for the month subject to a maximum of $1,282.50; and

 (a) 18% of the employee’s ordinary wages for the month subject to a maximum of $810; and

-(a) 18.5% of the employee’s ordinary wages for the month subject to a maximum of $832.50; and
+(a) 20% of the employee’s ordinary wages for the month subject to a maximum of $900; and

 (a) 12.5% of the employee’s ordinary wages for the month subject to a maximum of $562.50; and

-(a) 11% of the employee’s ordinary wages for the month subject to a maximum of $495; and
+(a) 12.5% of the employee’s ordinary wages for the month subject to a maximum of $562.50; and

 (a) 7.5% of the employee’s ordinary wages for the month subject to a maximum of $337.50; and

-(a) 8.5% of the employee’s ordinary wages for the month subject to a maximum of $382.50; and
+(a)10% of the employee’s ordinary wages for the month subject to a maximum of $450; and

 (a) 5% of the employee’s ordinary wages for the month subject to a maximum of $225; and

-(b) 33% of the amount of the additional wages payable to the employee in the month.
+(b) 34.5% of the amount of the additional wages payable to the employee in the month.

 (b) 20% of the amount of the additional wages payable to the employee in the month.

+(b) 34.5% of the amount of the additional wages payable to the employee in the month.

+(b) 20% of the amount of the additional wages payable to the employee in the month.

-(b) 27% of the amount of the additional wages payable to the employee in the month.
+(b) 28.5% of the amount of the additional wages payable to the employee in the month.

 (b) 18% of the amount of the additional wages payable to the employee in the month.

-(b) 18.5% of the amount of the additional wages payable to the employee in the month.
+(b) 20% of the amount of the additional wages payable to the employee in the month.

 (b) 12.5% of the amount of the additional wages payable to the employee in the month.

-(b) 11% of the amount of the additional wages payable to the employee in the month.
+(b) 12.5% of the amount of the additional wages payable to the employee in the month.

 (b) 7.5% of the amount of the additional wages payable to the employee in the month.

-(b) 8.5% of the amount of the additional wages payable to the employee in the month.
+(b) 10% of the amount of the additional wages payable to the employee in the month.

-(b) 5% of the amount of the additional wages payable to the employee in the month.";
+(b) 5% of the amount of the additional wages payable to the employee in the month.

+[S 324/2007 wef 01/07/2007]

 1A.
 Subject to paragraphs 1E to 7, with effect from 1st March 2011, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates) during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows: